 It is a common problem, which remain unidentified during perpeurium.
 Usually women try to hide their feelings from others, and hence they don’t share this really that they are in severe depression.
 Its prevalence is variable and it depends upon various factors, like environment, age of mother, previous pregnancies and other co-morbidity.
 The primiparous(having first pregnancy) women are at increased risk for developing it between 10 to 19 days after delivery.

-As it is already mentioned, the hormonal changes after the delivery are the major contributors for the development of postpartum depression several clinical studies have proven the biochemical disturbance at the time of delivery which results in this condition.
+As it is already mentioned, the hormonal changes after the delivery are the major contributors for the development of depression after childbirth, several clinical studies have proven the biochemical disturbance at the time of delivery which results in this condition.

 However; the exact mechanism of how hormonal changes develop this problem is still poorly understood.
 Researches are going on to find out the exact mechanism of this disease so that the problem could be controlled effectively by providing suitable treatment.